StephanHainthaler/ft_transcendence/README.md

 **ft_transcendence** is the final project of Coding School 42.
 It is a full-stack web application where players can play Pong with features including user authentication, real-time multiplayer games, tournament systems and AI opponents.

-The project emphasizes full-stack development, team organization, project management, and establishing roles within the team.
+The project's goal is to enhance skills in full-stack development, team organization, project management, and establishing roles within the team.

 ## Features & Modules